jvillat2/windows-server-active-directory-project/README.md

 ## Part 1: Create Users, Groups, and OUs

-* Departments: IT, Sales, Marketing (All under New York Site)
+* Departments: IT, Sales, Marketing
 * Created OUs for each department
-* Created groups for each department
+* Created security groups for each department
 * Created user accounts using naming convention (e.g., Jdoe)
 * Configured user properties:
   * Password change at next login